maichmueller/tabular_rl/README.md

 - Define the grid world size by specifying the number of rows and columns.
 - Add a single start state.
 - Add multiple goal states.
-- Add obstructions such as walls, bad states and restart states.
+- Add obstacles such as walls, bad states and restart states.
 - Define the rewards for the different types of states.
 - Define the transition probabilities for the world.